 If you’re thinking of “borrowing” other people’s names and Social Security Numbers to buy more I Bonds as gifts but keep the bonds for yourself, it doesn’t work.
 Only the named recipient can cash out the bonds.
 If you don’t deliver them, the bonds stay in your gift box, and neither you nor the specified recipient can cash them out.
 After you deliver the gift bonds, it’s the recipient’s money, and they can do whatever they want with the bonds.

 If you’re thinking of letting others buy I Bonds as gifts for you to double up the $10,000 annual purchase limit, it doesn’t quite work either.
 Gifts delivered to you count toward your annual purchase limit.
-If you already bought your maximum for the year, having additional gift bonds delivered to you in the same calendar year will put you over the limit.
+If you receive the maximum in gift bonds for the year, buying additional bonds in the same calendar year will put you over the limit.

 Buying I Bonds as a gift works when you want a family member to have some I Bonds but they don’t have spare cash.
 It works the same as giving them money and letting them buy themselves.